wvrld/AndroidHacking/addJSInterface.md

 # AddJavascriptInterface

+Everything here is only for educational purposes only!

     The Webview addJavaScriptInterface exploit is one of the most interesting remote exploits that has been discovered so far, but they wont probably work on new devices.